• Skip to main content

 It is one of our favourite winter cakes, while oranges are in season, and it’s always a hit over the holidays.
 The fresh citrus flavour and pudding-like texture are a perfect way to end a rich meal or family feast at Christmas.

-This recipe is from Claudia Roden’s ‘A Book of Middle Eastern Food’, first published in 1968.
-Roden explains that it was popular amongst the Sephardic Jews who brought it to the Middle East in the 15th century.
+The recipe is adapted from Claudia Roden’s ‘A Book of Middle Eastern Food’, first published in 1968.

 With a dense crumb exterior and a soft centre, Roden describes this cake as ‘somewhere between a cake and a pudding‘.